 After participating in the Mind and Life Institute’s Academy for Contemplative Leadership, Angel began consulting and developing learning experiences that weave leadership development with conversations about inequality and healing to support educational leaders through contemplative and restorative practices.
 As a former trustee for the Center for Contemplative Mind in Society, he participated as a speaker and discussant at the Asia Pacific Forum on Holistic Education in Kyoto, Japan.

 Angel is a proud first-generation Dominican-American and graduate of SUNY Plattsburgh.
 He currently the Director of the Garrison Institute's Fellowship Program.
 He also serves as the Creative Director at the NYC Healing Collective, a community initiative curating work and insights at the intersection of healing, wellness, and societal transformation.
-Lately, he has become curious about the ways in with technology can be used as force for advancing racial equity and dismantling structural inequality.
+Lately, he has become curious about the ways in which technology can be used as force for advancing racial equity and dismantling structural inequality.